waypointrobotics/rosbridge-websocket-examples/js/README.md

 For script examples, look at go-to-named-waypoint.js or go-to-coordinates.js

-For interactive control in the nodejs repl, you can do the following:
+For interactive control in the nodejs REPL, you can do the following:

 ``const driver = require('./robot-driver')``